windybasket/Docker/README.md

 run `vdb-config -i`

 ## Most Common Docker Commands

-List Docker Images on your local machine
-`sudo docker image ls`
+List Docker Images on your local machine (used for 'docker push,pull,run') `sudo docker image ls`

+List Running Docker Containers on your local machine (used for 'docker cp') `sudo docker ps`

 Run a Docker Image
 `docker run -p 6080:80 -v /dev/shm:/dev/shm windybasket/bio:base`

 or more generally:
 `docker run -p 6080:80 -v /dev/shm:/dev/shm user/build:tag`

 Save your docker on Docker's website
 `sudo docker ps`

 docker commit CONTAINER_ID yourImage
 `docker commit fbe973c7d5fc windybasket/bio:base`
 `docker push windybasket/bio:base`

 Create a new docker image from an existing one (if you customized an image and want to 'save as'):
 `docker commit -p -a "author_here" -m "your_message" bd91ca3ca3c8 name_of_new_image`

+sudo docker image ls
+number of the image id you want to copy, name of what you want to have named sudo docker tag 24572082869c windybasket/bio:single_cell_1 sudo docker push windybasket/bio:single_cell_1